HOME Kansai Osaka Kansai Airport From Kansai Airport to Kyoto: Guide to the Easiest Options (With Discount Tickets)

 NANKAI Ticket Information

-If you need a Limited Express Ticket or a Reserved Seat Ticket (separate fare from your regular ticket), it is recommended that you purchase each at the ticket information counter.
+If you need a Limited Express or Reserved Seat Ticket (sold separately from a regular fare), it’s best to buy it at the ticket counter.

 JR Ticket Gates